intranda/goobi-workflow/README.md

 ## What is Goobi workflow?

 Goobi workflow is an open-source software application for digitisation projects.
-It allows you to model, manage and supervise freely definable production processes and is used on a daily basis by many institutions to handle all the steps involved in creating a digital libraryor museum.
+It allows you to model, manage and supervise freely definable production processes and is used on a daily basis by many institutions to handle all the steps involved in creating a digital library or museum.
 These include importing data from library catalogues, scanning and content-based indexing as well as the digital presentation and delivery of results in popular standardised formats – from book to online presentation.

 ![Get an overview of all workflows in digitisation projects with Goobi](https://www.intranda.com/wp-content/uploads/2015/05/goobi_history_21_processes_en.png)